-When your warehouse forklift narrowly misses a pedestrian or an unauthorized visitor enters a restricted area, every second counts.
-The choice between Power over Ethernet (PoE) and WiFi security cameras can mean the difference between instant alerts and delayed responses—directly impacting workplace safety and operational efficiency.
+When an unauthorized visitor enters a restricted area or a vehicle blocks a critical egress path, every second counts.
+The choice between Power over Ethernet (PoE) and WiFi security cameras can mean the difference between real-time alerts and delayed responses—directly impacting workplace safety and operational efficiency.

-Modern enterprises face a critical decision: invest in rock-solid wired PoE cameras or embrace the flexibility of wireless systems.
-This guide cuts through the technical jargon to help you choose the right surveillance infrastructure for your business needs.
+Large organizations face a critical decision: invest in dependable wired PoE cameras or embrace the flexibility of wireless systems.
+This guide cuts through the technical jargon to help you choose the right video security infrastructure for your business needs.

 Understanding PoE and WiFi Camera Technologies